unckless/RobUnckless_Lab_Notebook/_posts/2020-03-06-HMW-Porites-Ex.md

 ---
 layout: post
 title: Using the Qiagen Genomic Tip for HMW DNA Extraction of Porites asteroides
-tags: [ HMW DNA, Porites asteroides, genome, Genomic Tip ]
+tags: [ HMW DNA, Porites, DNA Extraction ]
 ---

 # High Molecular Weight DNA Extraction of _Porites asteroides_ with the Qiagen Genomic Tip for Intended Genome Sequencing